ELeeAstro/Exo-FMS_column_picketfence/README.md

 Inside a GCM these small spikes are typically smoothed out by the dynamical processes.

 To compile enter 'make' in the main directory.
 To remove compiled code enter 'make clean'. \
-Some compiler options for gfortran, nvfortran and ifort are provided in the makefile.
+Some compiler options for gfortran, nvfortran and intel are provided in the makefile.

 This code performs various two-stream approaches from the literature in a non-grey, picket fence context:
 1. Isothermal layer approximation
 2. Toon method (with scattering and without scattering versions)
-3. Short Characteristics method (linear or Bezier interpolant versions)
+3. Short Characteristics method (with linear interpolants)
-4. Heng et al. method (Improved Heng TS method in development)
-5. Two-stream DISORT version (with T_int modifications by Xianyu Tan)
+4. Two-stream DISORT version (with T_int modifications by Xianyu Tan)
+5. Absorption approximation with exponential *_E and linear *_L in tau formalisations.
 6. Variational Iteration Method (VIM) with analytical LW scattering

 You can also see the header comments in the source code for some additional information.

+For the shortwave fluxes, the Toon89 method contains it's own sw scattering code, AA_E and AA_L include a four-stream adding method.
-For the shortwave fluxes, for methods that do not contain a shortwave scattering mode we include the 'adding method' (Mendonca et al. 2015 + references).
+For methods that do not contain a shortwave scattering mode we include the 'adding method' (Mendonca et al. 2015 + references).
 We detect if any albedo is present in the column, and perform the adding method to calculate the scattered flux, otherwise if there is zero albedo only the direct beam is used.

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques